Alvalens/Alvalens-porto-2-nextJs/README.md

 ## License

-This project is licensed under the GPL-3.0 License seethe [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License see the [LICENSE](LICENSE) file for details.